NACE Codes: What Are They and Why Do They Always Matter?

 In addition, the NACE classes are defined in such a way that, as far as possible, the following two conditions are fulfilled:

-- the production of the category of goods and services that characterises a given class represents the bulk of the production of units belonging to this class;
+- the production of the category of goods and services that defines a given class represents the majority of the production of units belonging to this class;

-- the class contains the units which produce the major part of the category of goods and services that characterise it.
+- the class contains the units which produce the major part of the category of goods and services that identify it.

 Basic classification rules

 Each unit appearing in a statistical business directory is associated with a NACE code according to its main economic activity.

 The main activity is that which contributes the most to the added value of the unit.

 The allocation of NACE codes is helped by NACE explanatory notes, decisions taken by the NACE management committee.